hdShang/arxiv-daily/docs/cs-RO/2025-08-25/papers/250818139v1-analysis-of-harpys-constrained-trotting-and-jumping-maneuver.md

 ---
 layout: default
-title: Analysis of Harpy's Constrained Trotting and Jumping Maneuver
+title: "Analysis of Harpy's Constrained Trotting and Jumping Maneuver"
 ---

 # Analysis of Harpy's Constrained Trotting and Jumping Maneuver